Seldom-SE/Seldom-SE.github.io/index.md

 I was brought on as an intern to a team that creates user-facing code.
 In my time here, I developed APIs in ASP.NET Core to replace some legacy code and make way for more functionality in a product.
-I was involved in the process of Scrum and participated in requirements-gathering meetings.
-I learned a lot about software development in larger companies and workplace communication.
+I was involved in Scrum and requirements-gathering meetings.
+I learned a lot about software development in larger companies.

 ### StreamWork (September 2018 - January 2021)